TaiseiYokoshima/obsidian/Comparative Programming/2 - Functional Programming.md

 - Disadvantage: can be slower than imperative programs

 ### Properties
-1. Unicity of normal forms:
+1. Unicity/ of normal forms:
 	In (pure) functional languages the value of an expression is uniquely determined by its components, and is independent of the order of reduction.
 Advantage: readability of programs.
 2. Non-termination:
 	Not all reduction sequences lead to a value, some reduction sequences do not terminate